-In Queenstown we made an airbnb or home base and travelled from Queenstown to Doubtful Sound, Arrowtown, and around the Queenstown area.
+In Queenstown we made an airbnb or home base and traveled from Queenstown to Doubtful Sound, Arrowtown, and around the Queenstown area.

 One big bucket list item for me was hang-gliding.
 We even built a free day into our time in Queenstown in case the weather didn’t allow us to go up as scheduled.
 The weather was beautiful though and we had spectacular rides.
 The whole Queenstown area seemed to just float beneath us.
 I would definitely do this again!

-We also took a mountain biking tour of the area that was very scenic and beautiful and very much designed for people in better shape then me.
+We also took a mountain biking tour of the area that was very scenic and beautiful and very much designed for people in better shape than me.